ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 configuration of each Aggregator.
 See {{compliance}} for information on HPKE algorithm choices.

-Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `{aggregator}/hpke_config`.
+Clients retrieve the HPKE configuration from the Leader by sending an HTTP GET request to `{leader}/hpke_config`.
+Similarly, Clients retrieve the HPKE configuration from the Helper by sending an HTTP GET request to `{helper}/hpke_config`.
 Clients MAY specify a query parameter `task_id` whose value is the task ID whose HPKE configuration they want.
 If the Aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

 An Aggregator is free to use different HPKE configurations for each task with which it is configured.
 If the task ID is missing from  the Client's request,